yhc2021/GroundPointRemover/README.md

-# An Empirical Study of Ground Segmentation for 3D Object Detection (IEEE Transactions on Intelligent Transportation Systems)
+# An Empirical Study of Ground Segmentation for 3D Object Detection (Published in IEEE Transactions on Intelligent Transportation Systems)

 This is the official implementation of ***Ground Point Remover*** , a simple yet effective ground segmentation algorithm for 3D detection tasks.